 The City of Missoula spends on average 3,000 hours a year patching potholes.
 The Patching Fleet consists of three patch trucks:

 - Two of the trucks carry hot asphalt in a heated hopper on the back of the truck and discharge the asphalt out of the hopper onto pothole.
-The two crew members then rake the asphalt to the desired grade of the road.
+Two crew members then rake the asphalt to the desired grade of the road and compact it.

+The City of Missoula has an asphalt recycler.
 This machine recycles used asphalt from construction debris and turns it into asphalt patching material.
-During winter months, when asphalt plants are closed, this Recycler allows our crews to use hot asphalt to patch potholes.
+During winter months when asphalt plants are closed, this recycler allows our crews to use hot asphalt to patch potholes.